|

 Among the most common traps for the unwary e-commerce practitioner involves e-contracts.
 Most attorneys know that the Electronic Signatures in Global and National Commerce Act, 15 U.S.C. §7001, et seq., (E-Sign Act), allows the use of electronic records to satisfy any statute, regulation, or rule of law requiring that such information be provided in writing.
 What is generally not known is that to be effective, the consumer must affirmatively consent to such use.

 It is also generally known that contracts are generally enforceable to the same extent as paper contracts.
 More specifically, the Uniform Electronic Transaction Act (UETA), provides that an e-signature satisfies any legal requirement for a signature on a contract, has been adopted by 47 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
-However, what is less known is that e-contracts are only enforceable if both the e-commerce seller and ecommerce buyer have verifiable knowledge of, and assent to, the contract by both parties.
+However, what is less known is that e-contracts are only enforceable if both the e-commerce seller and e‑commerce buyer have verifiable knowledge of, and assent to, the contract by both parties.

+E-commerce practitioners must be able to both prepare agreements and advise clients as to business and technological difficulties associated with e-commerce agreements.
+For example, it is less likely an inexperienced e-commerce practitioner would know that the client must be advised to maintain sufficient security and authentication practices so as to verify reasonably the identity of the parties entering the contract.
 More specifically, Rule 1.1-Competence, requires that a lawyer shall provide competent representation to a client.
 Competent representation requires the legal knowledge, skill, thoroughness, and preparation reasonably necessary for the representation.
 Competent handling of a particular matter includes inquiry into and analysis of the factual and legal elements of the problem, and use of methods and procedures meeting the standards of competent practitioners.
 Failure to advise an e-commerce client of the need to maintain sufficient security and authentication practices so as to verify reasonably the identity of the parties entering the contract may be at least an ethical violation and perhaps a basis for malpractice.

 Most attorneys who have experience with traditional transactions will imbue their e-commerce contracts with specific terms and conditions.
 These terms and conditions address common issues such as end-user conduct, permissible use of intellectual property, notice of proprietary rights, disclaimers, limits on liability, the association’s role or responsibilities, and other relevant legal issues related to the particular conduct.
 What traditional contract practitioners tend to overlook when preparing e-commerce agreements, is that reliance solely on mere notice is insufficient.